aws-samples/aws-dms-serverless-mysql-to-s3-migration/README.md

 ![dms_serverless-mysql-to-s3-arch](./dms_serverless-mysql-to-s3-arch.svg)

-This is a data pipeline project using AWS DMS for Python development with CDK.
+This is a data pipeline project using AWS DMS Serverless for Python development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.